miguel-guerrero/cross-ref-py/README.md

 one of them is a generated version of the other.
 Line number correspondence is provided in a separate cross reference file.

+This utility is useful to visualize original source code when navigating a code listing generated from it, tipycally a less readable lower level representation.
+Allows you to:

+- Visualize corresponding source code when pointing to a specific piece of the generated code.

+- Visualize corresponding low level code that has been generated from a portion of high level code.

 # Introduction

 This utility displays two files side to side.
 When one line in